-- ^a Counting error at 95% confidence level.
-The second of each paired set of values in the "Maximum" and "Minimum" columns is the "error." - b Standard deviation.
-(See definition in Glossary.) - ^c Sampling of rabbits began in 2007; thus historical data is based on these years. - d Control location. - No cottontails obtained.
+&lt;sup>a Counting error at 95% confidence level.
+The second of each paired set of values in the "Maximum" and "Minimum" columns is the "error."

+Control location.

-Twenty-two prairie dogs (from Pantex and Buffalo Lake) were collected in 2011 and tested for diseases that might impact human or animal populations, including eastern and western equine encephalitis, tularemia, plague, and pseudorabies.
+Seventeen prairie dogs (from Pantex and Buffalo Lake) were collected in 2012 and tested for diseases that might impact human or animal populations, including eastern and western equine encephalitis, tularemia, plague, and pseudorabies.
 With the assumption that Pantex sites are close enough that disease would likely impact multiple areas, sampling for disease is only conducted at sites established prior to 2005, with the exception of Pantex Lake, which was added as a sixth onsite sampling location for health and disease monitoring in 2008.
-This site is located several miles from other sampled locations, is in close association to many private landowners, and thus is the subject of concerns that include disease issues.
+This site is located several miles from other sampled locations, is in close association to many private landowners, and thus is the subject of concern that includes disease issues.

 Herpesvirus testing has been continued despite it not being a factor in human health (Mock, 2004).
 It is, however, of interest to researchers involved in wildlife diseases, with possible implications to research on human viruses.
 Many mammalian species have some form of associated herpesvirus, and some forms may become endemic to certain host populations.
 Prairie dogs at Pantex Plant, as well as the control site, have demonstrated the presence of a herpesvirus since sampling began in 1996.
+Eleven of 17 (64.7%) individuals analyzed in 2012 tested positive for herpesvirus or titers of herpesvirus, down from 22 of 22 (100%) in 2011.
 Evidence of the virus was detected at both Pantex and the control site.
-All 22 (100%) individuals analyzed in 2011 tested positive for herpesvirus or titers of herpesvirus, up from 13 of 24 (54 percent) in 2010.
-No other antibodies or diseases were detected.